Initial demonstration of a quantum heat engine based on dissipation-engineered superconducting circuits: Results

 To further characterize the implemented Otto cycle, we carry out repeated measurements of the first Otto cycle starting from the thermal state without pulses.
 We measure and compute the characteristic thermodynamic quantities of the cycles and compare them to those acquired from simulations.
 The mean values of the measured state populations and their uncertainties from eight repetitions are shown in Fig.~\ref{fig:main_results}b along with the simulated dynamics of the populations.
 Again, we observe an agreement with the simulations and a small variance between the measurements.
-Using the definitions of work and heat from equation~\eqref{eq:work_heat}, we numerically integrate the strokes using the measured populations, transition frequencies, and detunings from Figs.~\ref{fig:setup}e, \ref{fig:cycle_calibration}a, and \ref{fig:main_results}b to compute the work terms $W_\mathrm{o}$ and $W_\mathrm{i}$, and heat terms $Q_\mathrm{h}$ and $Q_\mathrm{c}$.
+Using the definitions of work and heat from Eq.~\eqref{eq:work_heat}, we numerically integrate the strokes using the measured populations, transition frequencies, and detunings from Figs.~\ref{fig:main_results}a, \ref{fig:setup}c, and \ref{fig:cycle_calibration}a to compute the work terms $W_\mathrm{o}$ and $W_\mathrm{i}$, and heat terms $Q_\mathrm{h}$ and $Q_\mathrm{c}$.
 Consequently, we obtain the output power $P = -W_\mathrm{tot}/\tau_\mathrm{cyc}$ and the efficiency $\eta = -W_\mathrm{tot}/Q_\mathrm{abs}$ for each repetition of the cycle.
 The mean values of these quantities and of the total work and absorbed heat are shown in Table~\ref{tab:therm_values} together with their experimental uncertainties and corresponding simulated values.
+The relative uncertainties lie below 5\%, indicating that the fluctuations of the quantities during the cycle are moderate compared to their mean values, consistent with the quasi-static nature of the strokes.

+From the perspective of stochastic thermodynamics, miniaturized heat engines are expected to exhibit fluctuations in their output, which are constrained by the thermodynamic uncertainty relations (TURs)~\cite{landi_irreversible_2021}.
+In our experiment, we access the statistics of the engine output by repeating several Otto-cycle measurements and extracting thermodynamic quantities for each repetition, finding relatively small variances compared to the mean values.
+A quantitative TUR test would require a trajectory-level description of stochastic heat currents and entropy production, which lies beyond the scope of the present work.
+We therefore restrict ourselves to characterizing ensemble-level fluctuations of the measured quantities.